Houston Construction Defect Attorneys

 - Serious erosion problems

-Developers and construction companies are expected to evaluate the suitability construction sites in the planning process carefully.
-Through careful survey and examination of the intended roadway, parking lot, and foundation locations, they should be able to determine whether factors like expansive or collapsing soils exist that would threaten the long-term stability of the construction.
+Developers and construction companies are expected to carefully evaluate the suitability of construction sites in the planning process.
+Through careful survey and examination of the intended roadway, parking lot, and foundation locations, they should determine whether factors like expansive or collapsing soils exist that would threaten the long-term stability of the construction.
 Before building, they should take measures to stabilize the underlying surfaces to ensure that the structure will not collapse.
 Failure to do so may constitute negligence.

 Contact a Houston Construction Defect Lawyer at (888) 493-1629

-For a free consultation, contact a Houston construction defect attorney at Arnold & Itkin.
+For a free consultation, contact a Houston construction defect attorney at Arnold & Itkin by calling (888) 493-1629.
 We fight for the results clients need because every case is personal.